-This site now replaces www.easy2boot.com (due to technical difficulties which could not be fixed).
+This site now replaces www.easy2boot.com (due to technical hosting difficulties which could not be fixed by Webnode).

-My name is Steve Si and I am an experienced (i.e. ageing 60+) Computer Development Engineer from the UK.
+My name is Steve Si (Contact Me) and I am an experienced (i.e. ageing 60+) Computer Development Engineer from the UK.
 I was made redundant in 2011 and so I am currently unemployed/retired.
-This website is funded out of my own pocket and due to the popularity of E2B, the bandwidth charges are now costing me over £200 a year, hence the ads and eBook sales help towards the costs - and any donations would also be most welcome 😉
+This website is funded out of my own pocket and due to the popularity of E2B, the bandwidth charges are now costing me over £200 a year, hence the ads and eBook sales which help towards these costs – any donations would also be most welcome 😉

 I have been interested in USB Flash drives ever since they first appeared (their small size, speed and large storage capacity is amazing compared to the storage media that was available 30 years ago!).

 I have written some eBooks (PDFs) which I hope you will find useful.
 They contain step-by-step exercises as well as information on grub4dos, grub2, E2B, agFM, Ventoy, etc. and common compatibility issues that I have discovered over many years.
 They will help you to understand the basics of Legacy and UEFI-booting, USB drive preparation, grub4dos and grub2 and the best way to set up and configure your E2B USB drive.

 1. First, I started investigating grub4dos and other boot managers/boot loaders such as syslinux and grub/grub2 in order to boot different payloads from a USB drive.
 I spent a lot of time on the reboot.pro forum and experimenting with USB drives!
-There was lots of information, but it was spread out all over the forums.
+There was lots of information, but it was randomly scattered all over the forums in multiple posts.
 There did not seem to be a good single source of information.
-Along the way, I added many ‘Tutorial’ and ‘How to’ articles to my RMPrepUSB.com website which I started as a blog for me and others to reference.
-I found the existing solutions like Multiboot, YUMI, XBoot, etc. to be very frustrating, often they would not work with old or very new releases of Linux LiveCD ISOs and you often had to wait for the next version to be released before you could boot the latest Linux distro.
+Along the way, I added many ‘Tutorial’ and ‘How to’ articles to my RMPrepUSB.com website which I started for me and others to reference.
+I found the existing solutions like Multiboot, YUMI, XBoot, etc. to be very frustrating, often they would not work with old or very new releases of Linux LiveCD ISOs and you had to wait for the next version to be released before you could boot the latest Linux distro.

 3. I then took this a step further by using the partnew command to also mount ext2-formatted files and use them for persistence for some Linux ISOs.
-I added the ability to create these files using RMPrepUSB.exe or the Make_Ext.exe utility included in E2B.
+I added the ability to create ext2/3/4 files using RMPrepUSB.exe or with the Make_Ext.exe utility which is now included in E2B.

 6. Next, I wanted to perform UEFI-booting and installs.
 Using a multiboot UEFI-boot manager/loader turned out to be complicated, buggy and unreliable – Secure Boot also added a level of incompatibility!
 One day I had the idea of making an image of a UEFI FAT32 partition and using the grub4dos partnew command to replace the whole partition table with a single entry for that FAT32 partition.
 I tried it and it worked!
-This also had the advantage that it does not break the secure boot ‘chain-of-trust’ because no extra bootloader code is involved and it keeps each ‘image’ completely separate so that they can be simply added or deleted from the E2B USB drive.
+This also had the advantage that it does not break the secure boot ‘chain-of-trust’ because no extra bootloader code is involved and it keeps each ‘image’ completely separate and original, so that they can be simply added or deleted from the E2B USB drive.
 I am a great believer in the KISS principle!
 One disadvantage is that you need to be able to boot in MBR-mode to grub4dos in order to select the partition image in the first place, so I wrote the Switch_E2B.exe utility to ‘switch-in’ the partition image under Windows first (so not quite as perfect as I would have liked – but hey, it works!).
 The Windows MakePartImage.cmd (MPI) script will convert ISOs, zip files, USB drives, etc. into a .imgPTN file.
 Note: Now you can UEFI-boot and switch in image partitions too!

 9. I found that the iPXE wimboot project was capable of ‘injecting’ files into the X: RAM drive when booting a boot.wim file.
 This allowed me to inject a startup.bat file into WinPE and then load the ISO using ImDisk without needing a special entry in the XML file and without needing an extra removable type of ‘WinHelper’ USB drive.
 E2B v1.A8 and later versions allow us to directly boot Windows Install ISOs using WIMBOOT, but you can still skip it and use the ‘old’ method which requires a removable USB drive.
 Later (2019) iPXE WIMBOOT support was added to grub2, so I devised a way to directly UEFI-boot from Windows Install ISOs using grub2.

-10. In early 2020 I came across the developer a1ive's grub2 and grubfm projects on github. a1ive has managed to improve grub2 and has add extra UEFI modules to support such features as wimboot, dd and partnew.
-At last we have a boot manager that has equivalent functions to grub4dos but is UEFI-bootable.
-My version, agFM (a1ive grub2 File Manager), is based on grubfm and allows you to navigate the partitions and boot from the files using the same techniques developed and used in E2B.
+10. In early 2020 I came across the grub2 and grubfm projects on github (by the developer a1ive). a1ive had managed to improve grub2 and he added extra UEFI modules to support such features as wimboot, dd and partnew.
+At last we now had a boot manager that has equivalent functions to grub4dos but is UEFI-bootable.
+My modified version of agFM (a1ive grub2 File Manager), is based on grubfm and allows you to navigate the partitions and boot from the files using the same techniques developed and used in E2B.
 It also understands many of the ‘special’ file extensions also used by E2B.
 I also added a Secure Boot shim which allows us to Secure UEFI64-boot on most systems without needing to use MokManager (which is highly unreliable).
 The agFM system has been adapted to work with E2B and can boot to WinPE ISOs and .imgPTN files too.

 12. In July 2021 I added the ability to download and make an image of the latest version of Ventoy.
-The image can replace Partition 2 and makes a fully compatible ‘official Ventoy’ USB drive.
-It also includes a version which can Secure Boot without having to use Mok Manager first (Kaspersky shim is used) so you have three Ventoy ‘disks’ to choose from (Secure Mok-manager MBR, non-Secure MBR, Kaspersky Secure MBR).
+The image can replace Partition 2 and transforms the USB drive into a fully compatible ‘official Ventoy’ USB drive.
+It also includes a version of the partition image which can Secure Boot without having to use Mok Manager first (the Kaspersky shim is used) so you have three Ventoy ‘disks’ to choose from (Secure Mok-manager MBR, non-Secure MBR, Kaspersky Secure MBR).
 Once the E2B drive is switched to a ‘official Ventoy’ drive, you can also use the Ventoy Plugson.exe app to configure the \ventoy\ventoy.json file too.

 Along the way I have developed a few ‘helper’ utilities and scripts to make the USB-booter’s (and my!) life easier and also I helped with the development and improvement of grub4dos.
-Easy2Boot would not have been possible without being able to ‘stand on the shoulders of giants‘ such as chenall, yaya, tinybit, cdob (all grub4dos), Olaf (ImDisk), Marco (WinContig), DavidB (VMUB), Chandra (Split_WinISO), a1ive (agFM) many of the contributors on forums such as Wonko/Jaclaz on reboot.pro, plus other various contributors and developers (sorry if I missed any of you out of the list!).
+Easy2Boot would not have been possible without being able to ‘stand on the shoulders of giants‘ such as chenall, yaya, tinybit, cdob (all grub4dos), Olaf (ImDisk), Marco (WinContig), DavidB (VMUB), Chandra (Split_WinISO), a1ive (agFM) many of the contributors on forums such as Wonko/Jaclaz on reboot.pro, plus other various contributors and developers (sorry if I missed anyone else out of this list!).